 Small Business Legal Issues

-Legal Checklist for Electronic Commerce
+Legal Checklist for E-Commerce

-What happens in cyberspace doesn't stay in cyberspace.
-Instead, a lot of what goes on in cyberspace ends up being discussed in the courtroom.
 Make sure your business is on top of the new legal issues associated with electronic commerce.
 This list of questions will quickly let you know whether you've got it all under control or whether it might be time to call a good lawyer.

 Is your business protected by basic terms of use on its websites?